geyingli/unif/README.md

 ### Acknowledgement

 The repo's still in development and testing stage.
-Any suggestion are mostly welcome.
+Any suggestions are mostly welcome.
 At last, thanks for your interest.